-For patients without insurance or those patients with high deductibles who may choose not to submit their claim, we have three simple price categories to choose from.
-Starting at $155 in Illinois and $130 in Indiana, we treat a variety of injuries and illnesses at set rates.
-Every Care Level includes an examination, medical history, vital signs, and take-home instructions.
+For patients without insurance or those patients with high deductibles who may choose not to submit their claim, we have a flat self-pay price available at $165.
+We treat a variety of injuries and illnesses at a set rate.
+Every visit includes an examination, medical history, vital signs, and take-home instructions.

-Complex procedures, such as broken bones, dislocations, or extensive lacerations, are not included in the Care Level pricing.
-These services will cost extra.
-There are also additional charges for vaccines, medications, injectables, durable medical equipment (crutches, casts, splints), and outside labs.
+Complex procedures, such as broken bones, dislocations, or extensive lacerations, may result in additional charges.
+There are additional charges for vaccines, medications, injectables, durable medical equipment (crutches, casts, splints), and outside labs.

 Patients Paying with Insurance

-For patients with insurance, we accept most major health insurance plans and can bill the insurance companies directly.
-Just bring your primary insurance card, secondary insurance card (if you have one) and the policyholder’s name, date of birth and social security number.
+We accept most major health insurance plans for patients with insurance and can bill the insurance companies directly.
+Just bring your primary insurance card, secondary insurance card (if you have one), and the policyholder’s name, date of birth, and social security number.

-If you’re not sure whether your insurance benefits will cover your visit at Physicians Immediate Care, please contact your insurance company.
-Most HMO plans require their members receive a referral from their PCP prior to receiving services covered at an urgent care center or other specialists.
+If you’re unsure whether your insurance benefits will cover your visit at Physicians Immediate Care, please contact your insurance company.
+Most HMO plans require their members to receive a referral from their PCP before receiving services covered at an urgent care center or other specialists.
 Please contact the customer service number on the back of your insurance card to verify.

 To see a list of the insurance plans we accept, click here.

 When paying with insurance, the amount that you will be billed for is the rate that has been negotiated with your insurance plan.
 Insured patients will also be expected to pay their outlined urgent care co-payment immediately.